 These are what we call the 'YMMV items.'
 Things that some people find in this work.
 We call them 'your mileage might vary' because not everyone sees these things in the same way.
 This starts discussions in the trope lists, a thing we don't want.
 Please use the discussion page if you'd like to discuss any of these items.

 Crowning Moment Of Funny: The candidates for detective evaluation scene in The Enforcer.
-Especially when Harry gives Kate Moore a hypothetical situation about Mrs. Grey (who is in the room) and a shetland pony.
+Especially when Harry tests Kate Moore's knowledge by asking her a hypothetical situation about his supervisor Mrs. Grey (who is in the room) and a shetland pony.

 Draco in Leather Pants: Averted in Magnum Force, John Milius might have suspected the audience could sympathize with the vigilante cops for doing away from some genuinely deserving scumbags, so he threw in a few scenes of them murdering collateral victims to keep that from happening.
-In the Ricca killing, the vigilante cop (who could be Davis, but also could be Astrachan, Grimes, or Sweet) executes not just Ricca, but also his driver, his bodyguard, and his attorney.
+In the Ricca killing, the vigilante cop (who could be Davis, but also could be Astrachan, Grimes, or Sweet; they keep you guessing just who it was by not letting you see his face and making his voice generic) executes not just Ricca, but also his driver, his bodyguard, and his attorney.
 The pool party massacre had a lot of collateral victims, many of whom probably had nothing to do with the organizer of the event.
 Davis's shooting of the pimp is probably one where you can sympathize for a few moments (because that man clearly deserved the full six rounds of a revolver after what he did to that prostitute).
 But in the Guzman killing, Davis not only shoots Guzman, but he also shoots two female hangers-on who were in the room with Guzman at the time, and in the getaway also ends up shooting fellow officer Charlie McCoy.

 It also keeps Lt.
-Briggs from having a Strawman Has a Point moment when he tries to defend their actions later (since no, they didn't all deserve it).
+Briggs from having a Strawman Has a Point moment in the car when he tries to defend their actions later (since no, they didn't all deserve it).

 Moral Event Horizon: Scorpio crosses the line when he gleefully shoots children, then keeps moving the bar higher and higher for despicability and brutality when he kills a young African American boy sniper-style (as though he were a member of an enemy army), kills a police officer (disguised as a priest), brutally rapes a teen-aged girl before leaving her to die in a shallow well, blows everyone away inside a liquor store, and then hijacks a school bus, slapping 10- and 11-year-old boys and girls around and brutally shoving the driver nearly out the door while the bus is in motion.
 Scorpio's final act is taking a child hostage and daring his pursuer – Callahan – to surrender, or the boy will be killed.
 This time, Callahan wins!